-- Work with pupils and parents wherever possible to: - provide positive role models - raise self-esteem - support understanding, concept development and assessment - raise language awareness of all pupils - support home-school links - Provide opportunities for the pupils to work bilingually or in first language (L1) e.g. through dual language stories and songs - Check spelling and pronunciation of pupils' and parents' names - Ensure effective two-way communication of information via interpreters translations to the best of their ability if required - Report progress to parents effectively - Record language, cultural and religious information at admission - Encourage parents' active participation in the setting e.g. using bilingual skills for storytelling, labels etc. sharing information, skills and artefacts as appropriate - Celebrate cultures and religious events through assemblies, themed weeks and RE lessons (see SMSC Policy) - Use languages of the month which represent the diversity of the language spoken at school and global languages
+- Work with pupils and parents to: - \circ provide positive role models - o raise self-esteem - o support understanding, concept development and assessment - raise language awareness of all pupils - o support home-school links - Provide opportunities for the pupils to work bilingually or in first language (L1) e.g. through dual language stories and songs and 'language of the month' - Check spelling and pronunciation of pupils' and parents' names. - Ensure effective two-way communication of information via interpreters translations to the best of their ability if required. - Report progress to parents effectively. - Record language, cultural and religious information at admission. - Encourage parents' active participation in the setting e.g. using bilingual skills for storytelling, labels etc. sharing information, skills and artefacts as appropriate. - Celebrate cultures and religious events through assemblies, themed weeks and RE lessons, and the engagement of both parents and pupils (see SMSC Policy). - Use languages of the month which represent the diversity of the language spoken at school and global languages.

-Procedures for EFL Families
+Procedures for EAL Families

-- The school has appointed the Extended Educational Provider (EEP), Mrs Wratten, as the EFL co-ordinator, assisted by Miss Erratt, Head of Modern Foreign Language. - When necessary, a meeting will be set up with the EEP and Head of MFL for EFL children and their families on entry to Avon House - They will greet new parents and gather background information about the pupil at this meeting.
-This will be shared with key personnel
+- The school has appointed the Inclusion Lead as the EAL co-ordinator, assisted by the Head of Modern Foreign Language. - When necessary, a meeting will be set up with the Inclusion Lead and Head of MFL for EAL children and their families on entry to Avon House.
+They will greet new parents and gather background information about the pupil at this meeting.
+This data will be shared with key personnel.
+It will be used as a tool for the class teacher and the EAL Lead/ Inclusion Lead to discuss whether any additional support will be needed for the child.

-- They will decide on the level of support the child will need in class and work with the class teacher to deliver this support - A welcoming environment will be provided for newly arrived pupils with EFL, ensuring peer buddies are allocated and pupils are familiarized with the physical layout of the school
+- The register will also provide us with data, to inform staff, pupils and visitors the percentage of pupils that are exposed to additional languages at home and the wide range of languages spoken by our pupils - A welcoming environment will be provided for newly arrived pupils with EAL, ensuring peer buddies are allocated and pupils are familiarised with the physical layout of the school